mikemag/Mastermind/docs/Score_Ordinals.md

 $$O_{b,w} = bp - \frac{(b - 1)b}{2} + a$$

-It turns out that [isn't too bad to compute at all](https://godbolt.org/z/ab5vTn), and it saves significant thread group memory on the GPU, enabling better occupancy and thus throughput.
+It turns out that [isn't too bad to compute at all](https://godbolt.org/z/ab5vTn), and it saves significant shared memory on the GPU, enabling much, much better occupancy and thus throughput.

 Note, however, that the packing is not perfect.
 The equations above leave room for the impossible score
 $b = p - 1$, $w = 1$.
 This can be adjusted for programmatically, by subtracting $1$ if $b = p$, but it's not worth it in this case.
 The extra word of memory is expendable vs. having the GPU execute an `if` statement.